Youth Soccer Levels (Complete League Guide)

 Soccer coach gives tactic strategy speech to a yofuth team before a game. ○ Soccer Blade

-Aside from your child’s goals, you must also consider the following:
+Aside from your child’s goals, it would be best if you also considered the following:

 What to consider when choosing a youth soccer team

 • Location.
-Not all of these options will be available within a reasonable driving distance to you.
+Not all of these options will be available within a reasonable driving distance.
 How far are you willing to travel just for training?

 • Cost.
 The cost investment of ECNL and MLS Next may be prohibitive.